Water Conservation

 In 2008, Arizona Water Company decided to do more for conservation.
 The company applied to establish specific Best Management Practice (BMP) tariffs for conservation with the Arizona Corporation Commission (ACC).
 In 2013, the tariffs were updated to appropriately fit the needs of the communities served by Arizona Water Company.
 For more information on current tariffs, please visit the General Tips and Online Resources page, under Conservation Related Tariffs.

 Arizona Water Company has a history of providing water conservation resources to our customers.
 In late 2020, we decided to further expand our conservation efforts and collaborate with our communities to do so.
 This way we could build the most effective conservation programs to fit the needs of our communities.
-Since 2021, Arizona Water Company has launched seven Integrated Demand Management Programs in the following service areas: City of Casa Grande, City of Coolidge, Town of Superior, Community of Gold Canyon, City of Apache Junction, a regional program for the communities of Saddlebrooke Ranch, Oracle, and San Manuel, and most recently, the City of Sedona and Village of Oak Creek.
-These seven programs provide water conservation information and resources above and beyond what we have already been doing, to over 60% of our customers.
+Since 2021, Arizona Water Company has launched nine Integrated Demand Management Programs in the following service areas: City of Casa Grande, City of Coolidge, Town of Superior, Community of Gold Canyon, City of Apache Junction, a regional program for the communities of Saddlebrooke Ranch, Oracle, and San Manuel, and most recently, the City of Sedona and Village of Oak Creek.
+These nine programs provide water conservation information and resources above and beyond what we have already been doing, to over 74% of our customers.
 To get more information about the launched programs, check out the links below in the “Programs” section.

 Programs